Chelsea Women agree fee to sign Lauren James from Man United

 The deal is still pending personal terms but the 19-year-old forward looks set to join her brother Reece James in west London.

-Having gained United's permission, James has already completed her medical and is widely expected to join manager Emma Hayes's double winning side.
+Having gained United's permission, James has already completed her medical and is widely expected to join manager Emma Hayes's double winning side in a deal worth an initial £200,000, rising to £300,000 with add-ons - the biggest transfer ever between two WSL clubs.

 Editors' Picks